Blue green deployment

 I assume knowledge of Go and HTTP servers and basic knowledge about nginx (at least that it exists and what it does).

-Simple Go server
+Creating our simple Go server

-Let's first initialize our Go project:
+Let's first initialize our Go project with go mod init bluegreen-demo

 The official way to initialize a Go module is using a git repo, but for our use case we are using this simple name.